rickb777/genlist/README.md

 but the implementation depends on whether the element type is ordered or not.
 For ordered elements, Min and Max use simple inequality operators '<' and '>'.
 Otherwise a comparison function must be supplied.

-Also in the case of ordered elements, it implements sorting using the standard Go api in these methods:
+Also in the case of ordered elements, the list implements sorting using the [standard Go api](https://golang.org/pkg/sort/) within these methods:

 * Sort, IsSorted
 * SortDesc, IsSortedDesc

+If the element type is comparable, it adds:

+ * Contains, Count - comparison with a specified value
+ * Distinct - removal of duplicates

+If the element type is numeric, it adds:

+ * Sum, Mean

+Finally, if a companion option is present, it adds:

+ * HeadOption - gets the first element if present

 ### List For Pointer Elements